-Roger Kligler, a retired physician in Falmouth, Massachusetts, has lived with prostate cancer for nearly 16 years.
-As a physician himself, Roger has dealt firsthand with cancer his entire life, and knows exactly how devastating its various symptoms and treatments can be.
-In his own words, “three different cancer treatments have failed . . .
-[My wife Cathy and I] have had to reckon with the knowledge that from this point forward, any additional treatments will almost certainly be less effective and induce more of the painful and exhausting side effects that I have already withstood for so long.”
-Roger believes that he “should have the freedom to say how much suffering is too much during [his] final days,” so he decided to pursue just that.
+Roger Kligler, a retired physician in Falmouth, Massachusetts, has lived with prostate cancer for two decades.
+As a doctor himself, Roger dealt firsthand with cancer his entire professional life.
+Although his current cancer treatments have been working, he knows exactly how devastating its various symptoms and treatments can be.
+Roger believes that he “should have the freedom to say how much suffering is too much” in his final days, so he decided to take action.

-On October 24, 2016, Roger Kligler and Alan Steinbach, M.D., Roger’s physician who would be willing to write a prescription for medical aid in dying but fears prosecution (“Plaintiffs”), filed a Complaint with the Superior Court of Suffolk County, Massachusetts, seeking a judicial declaration that medical aid in dying is not criminal in Massachusetts, and if it is prohibited under common law, the prosecution of any physician providing medical aid in dying should be found unconstitutional.
+On October 24, 2016, Compassion & Choices filed Kligler, et al. v.
+Healey, et al. in Massachusetts state court on behalf of Dr. Kligler and Dr. Alan Steinbach — a physician who would be willing to write prescriptions for medical aid in dying but fears prosecution — seeking a judicial declaration that medical aid in dying is not criminal in Massachusetts because there is no criminal statute barring the practice.

-Roger Kligler’s Op-Ed, “The Death I Want,” published in Boston Magazine, explains Kligler’s desire for medical aid in dying.
+- Roger Kligler’s op-ed “The Death I Want,” published in Boston Magazine